 The Okdo Pi 4 Starter Kit can be used as a small, fast and powerful desktop PC taking advantage of Google’s suite of software.
 You can use Chromium to manage your email and calendar, edit text documents, create spreadsheets and create presentations.
-All your documents and files can be automatically stored securely in the cloud using Google Drive, so you can access them from any device and share them with friends and colleagues.
+All your documents and files can be automatically stored securely in the cloud using Google Drive.
+You can access them from any device and share them with friends and colleagues.

 - You should start with a WiFi-enabled, switched-on Raspberry Pi connected to mouse, keyboard and monitor, you can learn here how to do it using an Okdo Pi kit

 - If you don’t have one already, sign up for a Google account, you can do that here.
 Alternatively you can get a G Suite account from your educational establishment or company here